 We grew up in a time where everyone sat on their front porch after dinner.
 Kids played in the neighborhood until the street lights came on and parents would talk quietly in the dusk.
 My parents did and my grandparents did and now I do.

 My mother was raised in rural Arkansas where my grandfather had a farm and lived in an old farmhouse without even running water.
 He had money to install plumbing but he didn’t see a need because he had always lived without running water.
 When we would visit the farm, we would sit outside on the front porch and my uncles and my mom’s cousins would tell big stories.
-The adults would sit in rocking chairs or other comfortable durable chairs and us kids would sit on the steps and listen.
+The adults would sit in rocking chairs or other comfortable durable chairs and we kids would sit on the steps and listen.
 We got to know all those stories by heart.
 And when I’m sitting outside I can still hear all those loving voices and hear all the laughter.
 Maybe that’s why I love sitting outside in the evening on the front porch and looking out across the fields.

 The front porch in the evening is a nostalgic time and place for me.
 And I wish to recreate that warm feeling for my grandchildren here on the Ranch.
 Our front porch will look out across our front 60-acre pasture where the cows are grazing and the wind is blowing through the cottonwood trees.

 I say will because our front porch is in the construction phase.
 We are adding a 10′ by 73′ front porch by ourselves.
 The hubby is pretty picky about the construction so he does things himself.
 We are fortunate because we do work very well together and we are able to accomplish so much just the two of us.
 Sometimes if you throw in another helper, we stumble.